petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/recycle-bin/recycle-bin-overview.md

 An integrated Recycle Bin can temporarily store content and data you want to remove from your instance before making that removal permanent.
 By default, the Recycle Bin is enabled instance-wide, but you can disable it at any time for individual Sites.

-While enabled, the Delete action is replaced with *Move to the Recycle Bin* for recyclable assets (i.e., folders, web content, blogs, bookmarks, documents, media, message boards, and wikis).
+While enabled, the Delete action will move assets to the recycle bin for recyclable assets (i.e., folders, web content, blogs, bookmarks, documents, media, message boards, and wikis).

 ![The folder is moved to Recycle Bin and not deleted immediately.](./recycle-bin-overview/images/01.png)